nerdfiles/philosophy-io/src/.prototype/readme.md

 <hr />

+i don't build anything, if i must be caught "building", without jumpstarting the decolonial engine in mind. thanks for the html (or concept of "linking relation"), timbl, but "fun" and "right" are vacuous system-level [software quality properties][quality] to target for the anything, particularly a world-wide web (lookin' at you, "native apps"). consider this the last manifesto of cyberspace. the web is not yet another [idealized conceptual noun][verbs] to me to let [grow][grow] ignored

 before we start, caveat emptor &mdash; and no, i am not (just) using this space to rant about blockchains:

 <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">UX design is misleading in how it uses the User word to mask the Business word.
 That&#39;s why it&#39;s a vanity role for employers.
 Here&#39;s the realities of what the role entails in a graph. <a href="https://t.co/jfXvUYpEkx">pic.twitter.com/jfXvUYpEkx</a></p>&mdash; Stephen Farrugia (@fasterandworse) <a href="https://twitter.com/fasterandworse/status/1528748399528398851?ref_src=twsrc%5Etfw">May 23, 2022</a></blockquote>